itanand/Frappe-ERPNext-Version-14--in-Ubuntu-22.04-LTS/README.md

-# Frappe-ERPNext-Version-14--in-Ubuntu-22.04-LTS
+# Frappe-Version-14--in-Ubuntu-22.04-LTS
-A complete Guide to Install Frappe/ERPNext version 14  in Ubuntu 22.04 LTS
+A complete Guide to Install Frappe / IDP version 14  in Ubuntu 22.04 LTS